-Chronic: Prolonged or repeated skin contact may cause dermatitis.
-May cause liver and kidney damage.
+Chronic: Possible cancer hazard based on tests with laboratory animals.
+Prolonged or repeated skin contact may cause dermatitis.
+May cause fetal effects.

 |Section 4 - First Aid Measures|

-Eyes: Flush eyes with plenty of water for at least 15 minutes, occasionally lifting the upper and lower lids.
+Eyes: Immediately flush eyes with plenty of water for at least 15 minutes, occasionally lifting the upper and lower lids.
 Get medical aid immediately.

-Skin: Flush skin with plenty of soap and water for at least 15 minutes while removing contaminated clothing and shoes.
-Get medical aid if irritation develops or persists.
-Wash clothing before reuse.
+Skin: Get medical aid.
+Immediately flush skin with plenty of soap and water for at least 15 minutes while removing contaminated clothing and shoes.

-Ingestion: Do NOT induce vomiting.
-If victim is conscious and alert, give 2-4 cupfuls of milk or water.
+Ingestion: If victim is conscious and alert, give 2-4 cupfuls of milk or water.
 Never give anything by mouth to an unconscious person.
-Get medical aid.
+Get medical aid immediately.